Scar2603/LeetCode/525. Contiguous Array/README.md

 - nums[i] is either 0 or 1.

 ## Approach
-We can solve this problem using a HashMap to keep track of the running sum of 0s and 1s encountered so far and their indices.
-We initialize the map with (0, -1) to handle the case when the subarray with equal number of 0s and 1s starts from the beginning.
-We iterate through the array, and for each 0 encountered, we decrement the count by 1, and for each 1 encountered, we increment the count by 1.
-If the count is already present in the map, it means that the subarray from the index in the map to the current index has equal number of 0s and 1s.
-We update the length accordingly.
-If the count is not present in the map, we add it along with the current index to the map.
-Finally, we return the maximum length found.
+1. Initialize a HashMap to store the running sum of 0s and 1s encountered so far and their indices.
+2. Initialize variables `length` to store the maximum length found and `count` to keep track of the running sum.
+3. Put an initial entry (0, -1) into the map to handle the case when the subarray with equal number of 0s and 1s starts from the beginning.
+4. Iterate through the array.
+5. For each 0 encountered, decrement the count by 1.
+6. For each 1 encountered, increment the count by 1.
+7. Check if the count is present in the map.
+   - If present, update the length by taking the maximum of the current length and the difference between the current index and the index stored in the map.
+   - If not present, add the count along with the current index to the map.
+8. Finally, return the maximum length found.

 ## Time Complexity
 The time complexity of this approach is O(n), where n is the length of the input array nums.